What Does an LLM Actually Do?

 At the highest level, a language model takes text as input and outputs a probability distribution over what token comes next.
 Feed it "the cat sat on the" and it assigns probabilities to possible continuations: "mat" might get 15%, "floor" 12%, "bed" 8%, and so on.The model doesn't see words directly.
 Text first goes through a tokenizer, which we'll discuss shortly.

-The architecture inside that does this computation is called a transformer [1]Attention Is All You Need
+The architecture that performs this computation is called a transformer [1]Attention Is All You Need

 Vaswani, A., Shazeer, N., Parmar, N., et al.